Northern Filter Media, Inc. is the leading US manufacturer of filter sand for the potable water, waste-water and pool industries since 1914.

 Packaging is available in bulk, 50lb bags, 100lb bags, 3000lb super sacks or 4000lb super sacks shipped via truck, rail or river barge.

-Northern’s Filter Sand is AWWA B100-09 approved and certified under NSF (ANSI) Standard 61.
+Northern’s Filter Sand meets or exceeds AWWA B100-16 (latest edition) and certified under ANSI Standard 61.

 - Northern Filter Sand is graded specifically for water filtration plants